Does McCain Need A Young Catholic Running-Mate?

 Two articles reminded me of that story and reminded me of what it is that truly drives Iraqis to get up every day and risk their lives on the chance that they might find something worth getting up for the next day.

-It is hope.
+hope.
 Hope for a better tomorrow.
 Hope for a better future for their children.
 Hope, now that the Butcher of Baghdad is no more.

 This hope was most recently reflected in an ABC poll of Iraqis in which: